Contract Creation & Templates

 When is a written agreement required or useful?

 Statutory requirements: In some cases, the written form is not only recommended, but even required by law.
-Specific contracts must are concluded in writing in accordance with the law — for example employment contracts, terminations, rental agreements or guarantees.
+Certain contracts must be concluded in writing under the law — for example employment contracts, terminations, rental agreements or guarantees.
 This means that without a signature on paper (or digital signature with appropriate qualification), such agreements are ineffective.
 The legislator requires the written form in particular for agreements with a large scope or special need for protection in order to ensure clarity and certainty of evidence.
 For example, if you hire an employee for a limited period of time or provide a guarantee, the written form is essential.

 • Provability: If discrepancies or even legal disputes arise later on, the written contract serves as evidence.
 It documents what was actually agreed upon and can be presented in court.
 Without written documentation, it is much more difficult to prove the content of the contract.